AntoniosBarotsis/antoniosbarotsis.github.io/content/pages/about.md

 After all that was done and settled, I made a [Mandelbrot set renderer](https://github.com/AntoniosBarotsis/mandelbrot) which I think looks pretty cool.
-I also finally got around to looking into SIMD instructions to make it faster, dove a bit into constant generics and macros and wrote a [blog post](../posts/simple_rust_macros/) about them which surprisingly amassed over 1300 reads!
+I also finally got around to looking into SIMD to make it faster, dove a bit into constant generics and macros and wrote a [blog post](../posts/simple_rust_macros/) about them which surprisingly amassed over 1300 reads!